fahmidur/systools/README.md

 Written in Ruby and depends on gem aws-sdk-v1.
 This one off script was written a long time ago to backup an s3 bucket to some local directory.
 It skips files that have already been copied, so it should be safe to interrupt and resume.

+# strace_watch_stdio

+This is mostly a wrapper around strace that lets you watch the STDOUT, STDERR, and STDIN of some target process.
+It takes a PID or a Regex used to find the PID.

+**Use Case**: Suppose some script spawned a process which is misbehaving, you would quickly like to see what it is doing, and you know already that you are logging things to STDOUT.
+No problem, run this script with the PID or uniquely-identifiable name of the process, and you will hopefully get a sense of what is happening.
+This is ideal for hard to recreate issues where restarting the process with tee or within tmux is not an option because you would lose whatever conditions caused the process to misbehave.